-This time of year, it seems as if Mother Nature has brought out her paint box filled with lush shades of red, orange, yellow and gold and transformed the trees into an impressive canvas of fall colors.
+During the fall months, it may seem as if Mother Nature has brought out her paint box filled with lush shades of red, orange, yellow and gold and transformed the trees into an impressive canvas of autumn colors.
 If you can get away from the office for a few days, head to one of these parts of the country known for its amazing foliage.
-The following suggestions are just a sampling of the most scenic and memorable autumn road trips you’ll find throughout the United States:
+The following suggestions are just a sampling of the most scenic and memorable fall foliage road trips you’ll find throughout the United States:

 Hudson Valley, New York

 If green rolling hills, quaint red barns and leaves in a plethora of fall colors sound ideal, then a road trip to Hudson Valley, New York, is in order.
-Use Route 82 and Route 44 in Salt Point, New York, as your beginning and end points and meander your way down the winding roads, admiring the incredible views.
+Use Route 82 and Route 44 in Salt Point, New York as your beginning and end points and meander your way down the winding roads, admiring the incredible views.
+Other popular places to take in the autumn views in the Hudson Valley include the Storm King Art Center in New Windsor, from the Catskill Mountain Railroad in Kingston and at Innisfree Garden in Millbrook.

 Southwest Colorado